 Non-performance related remuneration

-Non-performace related components comprise fixed annual compensation and fringe benefits.
+Non-performance related components comprise fixed annual compensation and fringe benefits.
 The fixed annual compensation is to be paid in twelve monthly installments at the end of each month.
 Fringe benefits include use of a company car as well as payment of the costs for accident and D&O insurance.
-The agreed deductible for the D&O insurance corresponds, in accordance with §93 para.
-2 sentence 3 AktG, to at least 10 percent of each damage up to at least one and a half times the fixed annual compensation.
+The agreed deductible for the D&O insurance corresponds, in accordance with Section 93 para.
+2 sentence 3 AktG, to at least 10 percent of the respective damage up to at least one and a half times the fixed annual compensation.
 In addition to that, the Chief Financial Officer (CFO), Chief Sales Officer (CSO), Chief Information Technology, Brand and Personnel Officer (CIBPO), and the Chief Product Officer (CPO) receive grants towards their health insurance.
 Moreover, the CFO, CSO, and CPO are provided with direct insurance in the highest amount permissible according to tax law.
-Work-related disbursements, expenses, and allowances are reimbursed in accordance with §670 of the German Civil Code (BGB).
+Work-related disbursements, expenses, and allowances are reimbursed in accordance with Section 670 of the German Civil Code (BGB).

 The remuneration system of SolarWorld AG contains a variable component that is linked to the economic development of the company.
 A sustainability component with a multi-year valuation basis completes the system.

-The basis for determining the variable remuneration was changed fundamentally in fiscal year 2014.
-The amount of remuneration is now dependent on the degree to which the individual target values set for each Management Board member are reached, exceeded, or fallen short of.
+The amount of remuneration is dependent on the degree to which the individual target values set for each Management Board member are reached, exceeded, or fallen short of.
 The key performance indicators whose development is used to measure the variable Management Board remuneration are return on sales calculated from consolidated EBITDA and revenue, groupwide shipments, and the achievement of predefined cost goals.
 The amount of annual performance-related remuneration is limited to an individually agreed maximum amount for each Management Board member.
-This performance-related remuneration system will apply to the CFO starting in 2015.
-For 2014, the CFO’s compensation was still subject to the former provision, under which the performance-related remuneration was based on the amount of a dividend distributed to the shareholders and was therefore not paid in 2014.

-The variable remuneration of the Management Board members contains, as required under section 4.2.3 GCGC and §87 para.
-1 sentence 3 AktG, a sustainability component that is dependent on the company's development over a time period of three years.
-Initially, only 75 percent of the variable bonus – to the extent that it is dependent on consolidated return on sales – associated with this past fiscal year will be advanced.
+The variable remuneration of the Management Board members contains, as required under Section 4.2.3 GCGC and Section 87 para.
+1 sentence 3 AktG, a sustainability component that depends on the company’s development over a time period of three years.
+Initially, only 75 percent of the variable bonus for the past fiscal year – to the extent that it depends on consolidated return on sales –will be advanced.
 After three years have passed, the final variable remuneration will be determined according to the average value from the last three years.
 If this turns out to be lower than the advance that has already been paid out, then no additional payment will be made.
 The advance is not recallable.
 If the final variable remuneration calculated according to the average value turns out to be higher than the advance that has already been paid, a supplementary payment will be made.

-In order to ensure that the system fulfills its role as an incentive, the variable Management Board remuneration will be supplemented by special bonuses granted under certain circumstances.
-One example would be a special assignment carried out by the Management Board in economically difficult years that should be rewarded in order to maintain the competitiveness of Management Board remuneration.
-It is for this reason that the Supervisory Board, as the organ responsible for Management Board remuneration, may deem it appropriate to award Management Board members with a special bonus in addition to their variable remuneration in order to offer incentive.
+To ensure that the system fulfills its role as an incentive, the variable Management Board remuneration will be supplemented by special bonuses granted under certain circumstances.
+One example would be a special assignment carried out by the Management Board in economically difficult years that should be rewarded to maintain the competitiveness of Management Board remuneration.
+It is for this reason that the Supervisory Board, as the organ responsible for Management Board remuneration, may deem it appropriate to award Management Board members with a special bonus in addition to their variable remuneration to offer incentive.

 There is no separate pension entitlement, which is why Management Board members are permitted to convert parts of their remuneration into company pension provisions.

 In 2009, the Annual General Meeting decided to place an overall cap on Management Board remuneration per board member amounting to twenty times the average employee remuneration.
-On May 20, 2010, the Annual General Meeting also declared approval of the system for compensating members of the Management Board in accordance with § 120 para.
+On May 20, 2010, the AGM also declared approval of the system for compensating members of the Management Board in accordance with Section 120 para.
 4 AktG.
-The Chairman of the Supervisory Board outlined the basic elements of the remuneration system and any changes thereto at the subsequent Annual General Meetings (section 4.2.3 GCGC).
+The Chairman of the Supervisory Board outlined the basic elements of the remuneration system and any changes thereto at the subsequent AGMs (Section 4.2.3 GCGC).

 The Management Board remuneration complies with all guidelines of acceptability and the stipulations of the GCGC and the law adopted on June 18, 2009, for Permissibility of Management Board Remuneration (VorstAG).
 Incidentally, Management Board remuneration at SolarWorld AG already adhered to these principles before the VorstAG came into force.

-Altogether, the total remuneration of the Management Board for fiscal year 2014 amounted to k€ 2,275.6 (2013: k€ 1,808.6).
-The disclosure of Management Board remuneration for the fiscal year 2014 was done in accordance with the recommendation of the GCGC in its version from June 24, 2014 (section 4.2.5).
+Altogether, the total remuneration of the Management Board for the fiscal year 2015 amounted to k€ 2,718.5 (2014: k€ 2,275.6).
+The disclosure of the Management Board remuneration for the fiscal year 2015 was done in accordance with the recommendation of the GCGC in the version dated May 5, 2015 (Section 4.2.5).
 The uniform model tables make it possible to display separately the contributions and the actual allocation (meaning the payments made) for the year being reported.
-When considering the allocation, the remuneration values must also be provided, which can be achieved in minimum or maximum.
-Furthermore, additional remuneration for Management Board membership in subsidiaries of SolarWorld AG are listed separately.
+When considering the allocation, the remuneration values must also be provided which can be achieved in minimum or maximum.
+Furthermore, additional remuneration for Management Board membership in subsidiaries of SolarWorld AG is listed separately.